Pungyeon/docker-example/README.md

 ```
 Basically, this loads up 'express' and 'fs' modules.
 Express is a easy way to write web-servers in nodejs, and fs is the default library for interacting with the filesystem. with 'app.get' we specify what should happen on the url '/' (so in our case 'https://localhost:3000') and finally we tell our server to listen on port 3000 and write to our console that this is what our server is listening on port 3000.

-We will also create a index.html file, which some simple 'Hello World.' content to return to the user visiting our web server.
+We will also create an index.html file, which will be a very simple html file printing out "Hello World!"

 > index.html
 ```html